Honeypot Allocation for Cyber Deception in Dynamic Tactical Networks: A Game Theoretic Approach: Related work

 \subsection{Mobility in Tactical Network}

 In tactical networks, mobility refers to the ability of devices or agents to move within the network while maintaining connectivity and resource access.
-This is crucial in wireless and mobile computing environments where devices often switch between network access points.
 Mobility involves features like protocol support, seamless roaming, handover management, and location tracking.
 However, it presents challenges such as intermittent connectivity, location management, handover \& roaming efficiency, quality of service, security \& privacy, and scalability.
 Overcoming these challenges is essential to achieve uninterrupted connectivity and adaptability in various environments \cite{nsfsecurity}.
 Mobility also does not follow the same pattern as traffic expansion \cite{sayed2017understanding}.

 The characteristics of mobility in tactical networks include various aspects related to the movement and connection of users or nodes within network.
 Pirozmand et al. \cite{pirozmand2014human} examined human mobility in terms of its geographical, temporal, and connectivity properties.
 They explore mobility models, traces, and forecasting methods to give a thorough picture of how nodes move within networks.
-The study of mobility in computer networks often involves the use of mobility models for simulation studies.
 Abdulla et al. \cite{abdulla2007characteristics} analyzed the mobility characteristics of commonly used models, focusing on inter-contact times and the approximation of exponential distributions in opportunistic network scenarios.

 The impact of node mobility in tactical networks is a crucial area of research, focusing on how the movement of nodes within a network affects various network characteristics and performance.
 Fu et al. \cite{fu2021exploring} investigated the impact of node mobility on cascading failures in spatial networks.
 This includes studying the influence of node mobility on network load redistribution, the cascading process, and the robustness of network configurations against cascading failures.
 Xia et al. \cite{xia2012mitigating} proposed a a cluster-based routing protocol called FASTR to mitigate the impact of node mobility in networks with high node mobility and low group mobility.
 This protocol utilizes a mobile backbone to address the challenges associated with node mobility.